RJVB/pavucontrol-qt/README.md

 ### Compiling source code

-Runtime dependencies are qtbase and PulseAudio client library libpulse.
+Runtime dependencies are qtbase (Qt5) and PulseAudio client library libpulse.
-Additional build dependencies are CMake and [liblxqt](https://github.com/lxqt/liblxqt) as well as optionally Git to pull latest VCS checkouts.
+Additional build dependencies are CMake as well as optionally Git to pull latest VCS checkouts.
+On Mac, KDE's Extra-CMake-Modules and the ksvg2icns utility from KIconThemes are used to generate an application icon when they're installed.
+Alternatively a pre-generated icon is used.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.
+Other CMake generators can also be used, of course.

 ### Binary packages